jdswinbank/voevent-notes/docs/future.rst

 2014 <demleitner-2014>`).
 Work on `an extension`_ to the existing registry standards to describe VOEvent and its supporting infrastructure is underway.
-But even from there, it's a long way to an approachable, user-friendly way of figuring out which resources area vailable to the end user.
+But even from there, it's a long way to an approachable, user-friendly way of figuring out which resources are available to the end user.

 .. _TDIG website: http://www.voevent.org/
 .. _an extension: http://www.ivoa.net/documents/VOEventRegExt/20140513/index.html